Lancers-itoh/stancoding/sample.md

 ---
 ## Weak-informative prior distribution
 .left-column[
-#### Sometimes, we can estimate the range of parameters.
+#### Sometimes, it's possible to estimate the range of parameters.
 > Daily sales of a store can not be 50 trillion yen<br>

-When we can estimate that range of parameter *beta* is -5 to 5, we can specify prior distribution as
+When we estimate that range of parameter *beta* is -5 to 5, prior distribution is specified as followed

 >  *beta* ~ normal(0, 5);